 The format you use for your online event can affect your approach enormously.
 Broadly speaking, you should employ three different approaches:

 - Presentation: You have a speaker who gives a presentation to the participants

-Breakout Rooms: Participants do activities and report back to group
+- Breakout Rooms: Participants do activities and report back to the group

 The ability to set community tasks makes the experience more interactive, plus it facilitates networking for the participants.
 Equally significantly, video conferencing lets hosts ‘see’ what’s going on.
 Participants can’t just walk away as the event plays over the speaker, and get a drink without it all being noticed, so are more likely to stick around.